yizhizoe/dynamodb-init-migration/README.md

 3. Set up and run Glue ETL job

-Create Glue job as below
+Create Glue job as below and specify the script S3 path to "s3://aws-glue-scripts-{account_id}-us-west-2/source_ddb_filter.py"

 ![image-20211026172241060](img/image-20211026172241060.png)

 In Job parameter, input the key "export_s3_bucket" and the bucket for export in US region.
+Set the appropriate worker number and use Glue 2.0

 ![image-20211026174117811](img/image-20211026174117811.png)